Q: What are my voting rights in the condominium association?

 Q: Is the condominium association or other mandatory membership association involved in any court cases in which it may face liability in excess of $100,000?
 If so, identify each such case.

-A: The association is currently pending litigation on a matter.
+A: The association is not currently under any litigation.

 The foregoing is provided in accordance with Section 718.503, Florida Statutes, as a guide to some of the matters that are of interest to purchasers when buying a condominium unit.
 This is not, however, intended to present a complete summary of all the provisions of the various condominium documents.
 Please visit the Owner Resources section of this website to review other pertinent condominium documents.